-The antioxidants and other properties of green tea appear to protect against cellular damage and cancerous tumour growth.
-In one study at the University of Texas, green-tea extract was given to patients with precancerous lesions in their mouths, and it slowed the progression to oral cancer.
+The antioxidants and other properties of green tea appear to protect against cellular damage and cancerous tumor growth.
+In one study at the University of Texas, the green-tea extract was given to patients with precancerous lesions in their mouths, and it slowed the progression to oral cancer.
 Animal studies have also found that tea compounds can inhibit cancer growth.

 Green tea has been associated with better-smelling breath.
 This is likely because it kills the microbes that give us bad breath.
 The University of British Columbia’s Faculty of Dentistry measured the level of smelly compounds in people’s mouths after they were given green-tea powder or another substance that supposedly helps with bad breath.
 Green tea outperformed mints, chewing gum and even parsley-seed oil in this study.

-Licorice root has been used for thousands of years in Chinese medicine, and is supported by the American Dental Association as an herb that inhibits plaque buildup and gum disease.
-You can do so by simply chewing on a root or drinking steeped dried root and drinking 3 times daily, according to University of Maryland Medical Center.
+Licorice root has been used for thousands of years in Chinese medicine and is supported by the American Dental Association as an herb that inhibits plaque buildup and gum disease.
+You can do so by simply chewing on a root or drinking steeped dried root and drinking 3 times daily, according to the University of Maryland Medical Center.
 Its antibacterial and antiviral properties can also treat canker sores and oral ulcers.